Candid With Cancer #8 – My Second Cancer Diagnosis

-It’s been a tough season but if the fans can unite and support Cure Leukaemia like they have done with the team I’m confident we can hit this target.
-To have a Birmingham City funded nurse would mean the world to me and many other patients being treated for this horrible disease.”
+It’s been a tough season but if the fans can unite and support Cure Leukaemia as they have done with the team I’m confident we can hit this target.
+To have a Birmingham City-funded nurse would mean the world to me and many other patients being treated for this horrible disease.”

 Cure Leukaemia CEO James McLaughlin said: “This is an inspirational fundraising idea from Birmingham City leading up to International Nurses Day and we are immensely grateful to the staff and fans for setting this target.